MicrosoftDocs/sql-docs/docs/includes/sql-server-ha-story.md

 * The common name used by FCIs in Linux is defined in DNS, and should be the same as the resource created for the FCI.

 #### Log Shipping
 If recovery point and recovery time objectives are more flexible, or databases are not considered to be highly mission critical, log shipping is another proven availability feature in SQL Server.
 Based on SQL Server’s native backups, the process for log shipping automatically generates transaction log backups, copies them to one or more instances known as a warm standby, and automatically applies the transaction log backups to that standby.
-Log shipping uses SQL Server availability groupent jobs to automate the process of backing up, copying, and applying the transaction log backups.
+Log shipping uses SQL Server Agent jobs to automate the process of backing up, copying, and applying the transaction log backups.
 > [!IMPORTANT]
-> On Linux, SQL Server availability groupent is not included as part of the installation of SQL Server itself.
-It is available in the packavailability groupe mssql-server-availability groupent which must also be installed to use log shipping.
+> On Linux, SQL Server Agent jobs is not included as part of the installation of SQL Server itself.
+It is available in the packavailability groupe mssql-server-Agent jobs which must also be installed to use log shipping.

 Arguably the biggest advantavailability groupe to using log shipping in some capacity is that it accounts for human error.
 The application of transaction logs can be delayed.
 Therefore, if someone issues something like an UPDATE without a WHERE clause, the standby may not have the change so you could switch to that while you repair the primary system.
 While log shipping is easy to configure, switching from the primary to a warm standby, known as a role change, is always manual.
 A role change is initiated via Transact-SQL, and like an availability group, all objects not captured in the transaction log must be manually synchronized.
 Log shipping also needs to be configured per database, whereas a single availability group can contain multiple databases.
 Unlike an availability group or FCI, log shipping has no abstraction for a role change.
 Applications must be able to handle this.
 Techniques such as a DNS alias (CNAME) could be employed, but there are pros and cons, such as the time it takes for DNS to refresh after the switch.